 We can highly recommend that you buy beer, wine and spirits at the discount supermarkets.

 We found many drinkable wines in the 2-4 euro price bracket and even found a decent bottle of gin at Aldi for 7 euros.

 Admittedly our standards are lower when on a campervan road trip, but we still want to enjoy a glass of wine or beer at the end of the day!

 We recommend you set a budget and track your spending.
 I know if sounds boring, but it is not much fun if you plan to travel for 6 months and run out of cash in 3.

-We can also export our costs to other applications such as excel where we track our overall budget for the year.
+You can also export your costs to other applications such as excel where you can track your overall travel budget.
 We highly recommend this app.
-For those on iOS devices the other great app is Trail Wallet.
-It has similiar functionality.

 Ensure you have a printed copy of the insurance papers and rental agreement/proof of ownership handy.
 Old school I know, but trust me, it is required!